-- a time-honored tale about Dreaming, Digging in, and Doing - with a wonderful new twist!
+- a time-honored tale about Dreaming and Doing - with a wonderful new twist!
 Our participatory musical telling of Aesop's fable featuring harp, nyckleharpa, and John's 6 ft. ornate reconstruction of the rare historic tromba marine.
 Including settings of Vivaldi's "4 Seasons" and Monteverdi's Orfeo, watch how we excite youngest audiences about oldest music, and the value of dreaming, digging in, and doing!

 ...Find more of our musical storytelling programs on the bottom half of this page

-...Contact us for information about our performances for Summer Reading Program 2014!
+...Contact us for more information about more Summer Reading Programs 2014!

 AMERICAN HEROES COMMUNITY MUSIC PROJECT